anshuman182005/Calculator/README.md

 # Calculator Project
-This is a Calculator web project made using html,css,javascript and jquery.
+This is a Calculator web project made using html,css,javascript,bootstrap and jquery.

 [Live Demo](https://anshuman182005.github.io/Calculator/ "Calculator")
 # Hope you like it